 In the example above, the selected plate contains dry materials and therefore, the tool does not allow transferring of materials to a new plate before normalization.
 Uncheck the ‘Transfer Before Normalization’ checkbox and click ‘Next’ to continue.

 3. Diluent Container: This step allows you to select the type of container to store the diluent (usually ddH2O) that is used to normalize the materials in the selected plate.
 The default diluent container is a reservoir that can hold up to 1L of diluent material.
-You can give the diluent container a name, specify its dead volume and the number of diluent containers needed for the normalization.
+You can give the diluent container a name, specify its dead volume, and the number of diluent containers needed for the normalization.
 The dead volume of the diluent container is the residual volume of the diluent in the container following the transfer of liquid.
 It is usually a very small amount of liquid (diluent) that cannot be taken up by a liquid handler.
 The default dead volume is 0 mL.
 The number of diluent containers (default is 1) is calculated based on the type of selected reservoir and the calculated total volume of diluent required to reach specified target concentration.
-These parameters help you prepare labwares and set up the normalization.
+These parameters help you prepare labware and set up the normalization.
 In most cases, you can accept the default parameters.
 When you are done setting up the diluent container, click ‘Next’ to review the normalization worklist.

 4. Review Worklist: This step allows you to review the normalization worklist.
 You can give the worklist a descriptive name and click ‘Save Worklist’ if everything looks good.
 Otherwise, use the ‘Previous’ button to go back to previous steps to make changes.